CrazyTim/sublime-merge-vs-sourcetree/README.md

   ![Screen shot](https://crazytim.github.io/sublime-merge-vs-sourcetree/img/merge-001.png)

-  *(The Interactive rebase interface in Sourcetree is vague and unintuitive because it provides an interface to do everything all at once)*
+  *(The Interactive rebase interface in Sourcetree is vague and unintuitive)*

 - Cloning a repo is wonderfully simple - you can do it in two clicks (seriously):